Resolving Octant Degeneracy at LBL experiment by combining Daya Bay Reactor Setup: Results and Analysis

-From these figures, following observations are in order : \begin{enumerate} \item In all of these figures, THTO and THWO curves are present, while wrong hierarchy curves are absent.
-It means that, hierarchy has already been resolved at FNAL-LBNE, even for a running time of 3 years.
-Also, we observe that Octant degeneracy is present, since we get two allowed regions for THTO and THWO.
-It may be noted that the regions inside the contours are the allowed regions of the neutrino oscillation parameters $\theta_{13}$ and $\delta_{CP}$. \item As the running time increases, allowed regions decrease in size, due to better statistics.
-That means, it becomes easier to pinpoint the true value of the neutrino oscillation parameters. \item It can be seen that THTO and THWO curves occur nearly at same vale of $\delta_{cp}$, which affects the measurement of $sin^{2}2\theta_{13}$, but $\delta_{cp}$ measurement is not affected.
-It means that we can pinpoint the value of $\delta_{cp}$ even in the presence of octant degeneracy, while the value of $\theta_{13}$ cannot be pinpointed. \item In figures 3 and 4, we see that THWO curves disappear, i.e., the Octant degeneracy has been resolved completely, after combining with Daya Bay experiment.
-Also we find that the size of the allowed regions decrease as compared to Figs 1 and 2, i.e. the measurements of the neutrino oscillation parameters $\theta_{13}$ and $\delta_{CP}$ become more deterministic.
-In our opinion, this resolution of Octant degeneracy is because of the fact that, the difference in the values of $sin^{2}2\theta_{13}$, for the true and Octant degenerate curves, is more than the sensitivity of the Daya Bay reactor experiment.
-And therefore, the reacor data can pick up the true value. \item We also note that in Figs 3 and 4, the size of the exclusion curves become smaller as compared to those in Figs 1and 2, therefore we have shown exclusion curves at $3\sigma$ CL also in the former.
-It may be noted that in Figs 1 and 2, their size at $3\sigma$ was bigger, and hence we have not shown them there.
-It implies that, when we combine FNAL-LBNE with Daya Bay reactor experiment, the precision increases. \end{enumerate}
+\item In figure 1 (2nd column), we see that THWO curves disappear, i.e., the Octant degeneracy has been resolved completely, after combining LBNE with Daya Bay experiment.
+Also we find that the size of the allowed regions decrease as compared to figs 1 (1st column), i.e. the measurements of the neutrino oscillation parameters $\theta_{13}$ and $\delta_{CP}$ become more deterministic.
+In our opinion, this resolution of Octant degeneracy is because of the fact that, the difference in the values of $\theta_{13}$, for the true and Octant degenerate curves, is more than the sensitivity of the Daya Bay reactor experiment.
+And therefore, the reactor data can pick up the true value of $\theta_{23}$.

+\item In fig.2 (1st fig.) the octant sensitivity is shown in $\delta_{CP}-\theta_{23}$ plane for LBNE like setup at $\delta_{CP}=0$ degree .
+It is seen that the contour is spanning over both the octant (true and wrong).
+Hence from this contour, it is not possible to figure it out which one is the correct octant.
+But in fig.2 (2nd fig.), which is for the LBNE-like+Daya Bay setup, ambiguity of octant is resolved.
+From fig.2 (2nd fig.), it is clear that lower octant ($\theta_{23}< 45^0$) is the true octant as indicted by the disappearance of allowed region in the wrong octant or higher octant of $\theta_{23}$.
+We have checked the results for different $\delta_{CP}$ and the results are consistent.
+Since, lower octant is also preferred by Global fit data, with the help of this proposal, we have been able to pinpoint the octant in LBNE which is the highlight of this work. \end{enumerate}